ahmetalperenvar/-DEPRECATED-2DScanMatching_SLAM/README.md

 ![alt text](https://github.com/szandara/2DScanMatching_SLAM/blob/master/icp.gif "ICP Scan Correction example")

 # Scan Matchers configuration
+The following are the sensitive parameters for each aglorithm.
+The table shows the default and recommended parameters which are valid for most use cases.
+Playing with these parameters could deliver better or worse results.

 | Tables        | Angular Threshold           | Radial Threshold  | Grid Resolution  | Min.
 Iterations  |
 | ------------- |:-------------:| -----:|-----:|-----:|